slatedocs/slate/source/includes/_PaymentTransaction.md

 EXAMPLE SERVICE RESPONSE DATA

 {
-  “message”: “credit notification accepted”
+  "message": "credit notification accepted"
 }

 or

 {
-  “error_message”: “A JSONObject text must begin with ‘{‘ at character 1” }
+  "error_message": "A JSONObject text must begin with ‘{‘ at character 1" }
 ```
 	<br>